Who’s Got Your Backup? Are You Confident in Your Data Backup?

 Many organizations use an adapted version of Grandfather-Father-Son.
 What’s Grandfather-Father-Son, you ask?

 Grandfather-Father-Son Backup refers to the most common rotation scheme for rotating backup media.
 Originally designed for tape backup, it works well for any hierarchical backup strategy.
 The basic method is to define three sets of backups, such as daily, weekly and monthly.
 The daily or Son backups are rotated on a daily basis with one graduating to Father status each week.
 The weekly or Father backups are rotated on a weekly basis with one graduating to Grandfather status each month.
 Often one or more of the graduated backups is removed from the site for safekeeping and disaster recovery purposes.
 Some organizations even include a Great Grandfather and keep a yearly backup off site for reference.
-There are a variety of regulations, such as in the financial industry, that mandate how long data backups must be maintained.
+There are a variety of regulations, such as in the financial and healthcare industries, that mandate how long data backups must be maintained.
 If these types of regulations may apply to your business, be sure to consult with an expert before opting for a shorter backup rotation schedule.

 Note: With the advent of online backup we’re often asked about how long to keep backed up data online.
 Online backup technology tends to use a different method for the actual data backup, but the data retention policies still apply.
-Set the online backup retention to match your business needs or compliance requirements.
+Set the online data backup retention to match your business needs or compliance requirements.

 More Ways to Keep It Simple